-- The transferee may assume the guaranteed loan on the rates and terms contained in the promissory note. - The transferee may assume the guaranteed loan under new rates and terms if the transferee applies and is eligible.
-Any new rates and terms must not exceed the current market interest rate and term and the interest rate must not exceed the interest rate on the initial loan as described in HB-1-3555, Chapter 7. - If the account is past due at the time an assumption agreement is executed, the transferee may be reviewed for loss mitigation and, if eligible, the loan may be modified to bring the account current as described in HB-1-3555, Chapter 18, Attachment A, "Loss Mitigation Guide." - Any subsequent transfer of title, except upon the death of the inheritor or between inheritors to consolidate title, will trigger the due-on-sale clause.
+- Rural Development will continue with the guarantee, whether or not the transferee assumes the guaranteed loan. - The transferee may assume the guarantee loan on the rates and terms contained in the promissory note.
+If the account is past due at the time an assumption agreement is executed, the loan may be modified to bring the account current in accordance as described in Chapter 18, Attachment A, "Loss Mitigation Guide." - The transferee may assume the guaranteed loan under new rates and terms if the transferee applies and is eligible.
+Any new rates and terms must not exceed the rates and terms allowed for new loans and the interest rate must not exceed the interest rate on the initial loan as described in Chapter 7 of this Handbook. - Any subsequent transfer of title, except upon the death of the inheritor or between inheritors to consolidate title, will trigger the due-on-sale clause.

-C. Unauthorized Sale or Transfer
+D. Unauthorized Sale or Transfer

+For transfers falling under the Garn-St. Germain rule, the transferee is not required to assume the debt.
+In all other cases, the Agency will withdraw the guarantee if the security property is transferred without an assumption of the debt.
 If a servicer becomes aware that a borrower has transferred title to a property without the servicer's knowledge and the transfer does not fall under the Garn-St. Germain rule, the servicer must take one of the following actions:

-- Liquidate the guaranteed loan and submit a claim for any loss; or - Notify the Agency of the transfer and continue with the loan without the guarantee.
+- Obtain Agency approval for the transfer with assumption if the applicant is eligible to assume the loan; - Liquidate the guaranteed loan and submit a claim for any loss; or - Notify the Agency of the transfer and continue with the loan without the guarantee.

-D. Modification to Promissory Note and Security Instruments
+E. Modification to Promissory Note and Security Instruments

 If the repayment schedule or interest rate changes as a result of the transfer and assumption, the transferor will remain liable for the debt and, therefore, must approve any changes.
-The rates and terms must not exceed the rates and terms allowed for new guaranteed loans and must not exceed the current market interest rate.
+The rates and terms must not exceed the rates and terms allowed for new guaranteed loans and must not exceed the interest rate on the initial loan.
 The following will apply: